Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 Why is this important in embedded systems?

-Embedded systems typically have strict resource constraints:
+Embedded systems usually have strict resource constraints:

-• Real-time requirements - Tasks must be completed within a deterministic time.
+- Real-time requirements - Tasks must be completed within a deterministic time.
 A delay of a few milliseconds can cause system failure.

-Practical Case Analysis
+Practical Case Studies

-Enough theory; let's look at some actual code.
+Enough theory; let's look at actual code.
 After all, we all know a very classic saying—talk is cheap, show me the code.

 Example: GPIO Control